 In most cases, people who buy a property with tenants in it intend to continue renting it out.
 It’s the perfect investment because there’s no need to use the service of a letting agency to find new tenants.
 The new owners save money and receive income simultaneously.

-For you, the tenant, this means that you will retain your rights and have a new landlord.
+For you, the tenant, this means that you will keep your rights and have a new landlord.
 The owner (both old or new) can’t force you to leave because the property is being sold.

 Tenants’ rights after the rental is sold